DakshThakur-13/Voice-Controlled-Lab/README.md

 - Always follow relay and AC safety guidelines!

 **Optional:**
-- GPIO 25: Onboard LED for status indication (not required for relays).
+- GPIO 25: External status LED (active-HIGH).
+If using the on-board LED, use GPIO 2 (often active-LOW).

 ```
 [ESP32 GPIO 32] ----> [Relay IN1] ----> [Light]